DaxtonD/freemannotes/README.md

 ## Why I’m Sharing This

-This started as a personal project.

-Then it turned into months of work.

-Then it turned into a lot of time.
+This started as a personal project and then it turned into months of work and a lot of time.

 Time away from other projects.
 Time away from work.
 Time away from family.

-And I’m still going.

-Because I think this can be something genuinely solid:
+And I’m still going because I think this can be something genuinely solid:

 * simple when you need it
 * powerful when you want it